emrei1/ICNet/README.md

 This project uses the ICNet segmentation model for the video segmentation task.

 Our modified ICNet uses the Resnet model as its backbone.
-The results yields faster fps and better accuracy.
+The results yield faster fps and better accuracy.

 We are able to retrieve mIoU values for up to 0.65 and fps to 50 fps.